Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Results on VisA.} For the VisA dataset, we set \( R_{\text{noise}} = 0.05 \) (VisA-noise-0.05) based on the ratio of normal to anomalous samples in the original dataset and conduct relevant experiments as in \cref{tab_visa}.
+For the VisA dataset, we set \( R_{\text{noise}} = 0.05 \) (VisA-noise-0.05) based on the ratio of normal to anomalous samples in the original dataset and conduct relevant experiments as in Table~\ref{tab_all_results:visa}.
 The compared methods include unsupervised and fully unsupervised AD methods.

-Our method achieves the best performance in both \textit{No Overlap} and \textit{Overlap} settings.
-Notably, in the \textit{Overlap} setting, we outperform the baseline RD by 28.0\% in I-AUC, 6.8\% in P-AUC, and 1.9\% in PRO, respectively, demonstrating that our cross-domain training strategy effectively enhances the baseline's resilience to anomaly interference.
+In the \textit{No Overlap} setting, CDD$^*$, based on RD, consistently improves upon the vanilla RD across all metrics.
+For the Dinomaly-based implementation, CDD$^\dagger$ further boosts the image-level detection capability, improving the I-AUC from 0.973 to 0.981, while maintaining highly competitive pixel-level localization performance comparable to the pure baseline.
+In the \textit{Overlap} setting, the advantage of our approach becomes even more critical.
+While competing FUAD methods like SoftPatch and FUN-AD maintain reasonable I-AUC scores, their localization precision drops significantly.
+In contrast, CDD$^*$ and CDD$^\dagger$ maintain exceptional localization robustness with PRO scores of 0.911 and 0.944, respectively.
+Furthermore, CDD$^*$ and CDD$^\dagger$ outperform the vanilla RD and Dinomaly by a substantial margin in I-AUC (0.656 $\to$ 0.936 and 0.721 $\to$ 0.975), demonstrating that our cross-division training strategy effectively enhances the baseline's resilience to anomaly interference.

+\textbf{Results under Different Noise Ratios.} We compare the robustness of CDD against RD and RD w/ filter on VisA under varying noise ratios \( R_{\text{noise}} \).
+As illustrated in Fig.~\ref{fig_r_noise_visa}, while the performance of RD and RD w/ filter tends to fluctuate or degrade as the noise ratio \( R_{\text{noise}} \) increases, CDD demonstrates superior stability, especially in the \textit{Overlap} setting.
+In most metrics, particularly under high noise levels, CDD consistently outperforms both RD and RD w/ filter, further validating the generalizability of our purification strategy on highly contaminated datasets.